 Streusel Topping

-- Place all the ingredients in a bowl and use a fork or your fingers to mix the ingredients together until it is well combined and resembles wet sand.
+- In a small bowl, whisk all the dry ingredients together.
+Add the butter and use a fork to mix the butter into the dry ingredients until it is well combined and resembles wet sand.

 Pumpkin Bread